KamRon-67/jrdev.io/_posts/2021-3-11-The-T-In-TDD.md

 Personally, starting something is hard.
 I always get hung up on best practices and structure.
 This post will not jump into best practices as that is a post all of its own but just lightly touch the options you have in a testing framework.
 This should get you started on your TDD journey.

 Many frameworks follow an attribute pattern.
 They use attributes to dictate functionality.
 I will cover the NUnit style.
 XUnit shares a history with NUnit and both are extremely popular.
 There are reasons to pick one over the other but that again is a post by itself.
 Some frameworks won't follow the same attribute style per-se such as PyTest for python.
-The spirit of it is still there as Pytest will do something like ```python @pytest.fixture``` above a method.
+The spirit of it is still there as Pytest will do something like ```@pytest.fixture``` above a method.

 There are many attributes available in a test framework.
 Some of the most common are fixtures, test, set up, tear down, ignore, and category.
 There are more options but we will narrow our focus.
 There is a long list and you can find all of the NUnit attributes [here](https://docs.nunit.org/articles/nunit/writing-tests/attributes.html).